 Do you query data housed in internal tools?
 Bringing the query interface into Slack makes it easier to discuss and share the results.

 Do you waste time signing in to a tool to complete a simple workflow?
-It may be easier (and faster) to perform this workflow in Slack.
+It might be easier (and faster) to perform this workflow in Slack.

-If you've answered yes to any of the questions above, try reaching out to your teams managing those internal tools and sharing the following documentation with them: api.slack.com/internal-integrations.
+If you’ve answered yes to any of the questions above, try getting in touch with your teams managing those internal tools and sharing the following documentation with them: api.slack.com/internal-integrations.